2000 Belgian Grand Prix: Race

 By the beginning of lap 13, Michael Schumacher closed the gap from Häkkinen to about 4.6 seconds after setting four consecutive fastest laps.
-Later in the lap, one of Häkkinen's wheels touched a damp kerb at Stavelot corner, sending him high-speed spinning sideways for hundreds of yards into the grass; Michael Schumacher took the lead, as a result of Häkkinen's error, which cost the McLaren driver ten seconds.
+Later in the lap, one of Häkkinen's wheels touched a damp kerb at Stavelot corner, sending him high-speed spinning sideways for hundreds of yards into the grass; Michael Schumacher took the lead, as a result of Häkkinen's error, which cost the McLaren driver ten seconds, who was now six seconds behind Michael Schumacher.
 Heidfeld was the race's third retirement when his car developed an engine failure caused by a broken gearbox that affected the common oil circuit.
 Alesi, the first front-runner to make a scheduled pit stop on lap 18, rejoined in tenth.
 During the next two laps Salo passed Irvine for twelfth, whilst Barrichello made a pit stop from sixth position and came out in eleventh.

-By lap 21, Michael Schumacher had increased his lead over Häkkinen to eleven-and-a-half seconds.
+By lap 21, Michael Schumacher had increased his lead over Häkkinen to eleven-and-a-half seconds because he had six laps less fuel than the McLaren driver.
 Ralf Schumacher, ten seconds behind Häkkinen, led teammate Button by six seconds.
 Michael Schumacher made a pit stop on that lap that took 11.1 seconds to complete and took on enough fuel to complete the race, emerging in third position.
 On lap 23 Barrichello passed Herbert for ninth position, and during the next two laps Villeneuve and Ralf Schumacher made pit stops.
 Button made a pit stop from fourth position on lap 26.
-Häkkinen entered the pit lane one lap later after holding five more laps of fuel than Michael Schumacher and an adjustment to his car made it faster; Häkkinen was told by his team (on pit boards) to speed up to gain on Michael Schumacher, who had a heavier fuel load.
+Häkkinen entered the pit lane one lap later after holding five more laps of fuel than Michael Schumacher and an adjustment to his car made it faster; Häkkinen was told by his team (on pit boards) to speed up to gain on Michael Schumacher, who had a heavier fuel load, and was 7.7 seconds behind after gaining on him.
 Button dropped to eighth position, and Häkkinen came out behind Michael Schumacher.
 Frentzen and Coulthard made their pit stops together on lap 28, with Coulthard emerging ahead of Frentzen.
 On that lap, Barrichello passed Alesi for sixth position.